qilahnzahir/lostInCSgame/README.md

 3. The player is given mission as soon as they enter a room.
 4. To get a key, the player must complete the mission.
 5. The player can escape the school and win the game by obtaining four keys.
-6. To advance, the player can use the inventory, undo actions and save the game.
+6. To advance, the player can use items in the inventory, undo actions and save the game.

 This is our how to play to game:
 1. F/f: Forward